consolidation/output-formatters/README.md

 ## API Usage

-It is recommended to use [Consolidation/AnnotationCommand](https://github.com/consolidation/annotation-command) to manage commands and formatters.
-See the [AnnotationCommand API Usage](https://github.com/consolidation/annotation-command#api-usage) for details.
+It is recommended to use [Consolidation/AnnotatedCommand](https://github.com/consolidation/annotated-command) to manage commands and formatters.
+See the [AnnotatedCommand API Usage](https://github.com/consolidation/annotated-command#api-usage) for details.

 The FormatterManager may also be used directly, if desired:
 ```php